rbergmair/recruitment_challenge/so1rb_doc/EXPLORATION.md

 - During development, I also used a set of three randomly chosen dimensions (0, 21, 42) for testing purposes.
-Oddly enough, it turned out that, at 40% f-measure, it does almost as well that the run using all of the dimensions (as chosen by the feature engineering from step 14).
+Oddly enough, it turned out that, at 40% f-measure, it does almost as well as the run using all of the dimensions (as chosen by the feature engineering from step 14).
 - Using the Mahalanobis distance, instead of the regular Euclidean distance on this set of three dimensions, we can get